 It’s understandable.
 To date, the communities that have reached functional zero are small to mid-sized communities.
 But the exciting news is that large cities are not far behind.

 We work with a host of large cities, including six of the 20 largest cities in the country.
-And five large cities participating in the movement have driven reductions of 20% or more in chronic or veteran homelessness.
+Many of them have made measurable reductions for a population experiencing homelessness.

 What every community needs to end homelessness